 What is Probate?

 Probate is the legal process by which a court oversees the distribution of a deceased person’s estate.
 The probate process begins when the executor or an administrator (if there is no Will) files a petition with the probate court.
-In New South Wales (NSW), the Supreme Court of NSW handles the probate process.
-The process involves:
+Now, if an executor is not communicating with beneficiaries, then probate would not happen.

 - Identifying and gathering the decedent’s assets